n., plural: Smooth muscles

 Let’s talk about smooth muscles.
 Join us and participate in our Forum discussion: Smooth muscle vs dense regular connective tissue

 Smooth Muscle Definition

-Smooth muscle It is a type of muscles that contracts without any voluntary control, and it is made of a thin form of layers which is made up of spindle-shaped, unstriated cells with only one nucleus and present in inner organs walls like bladder, intestine, stomach, blood vessels, etc. excluding the heart.
+Smooth muscle is a type of muscle that contracts without any voluntary control, and it is made of a thin form of layers, which is made up of spindle-shaped, unstriated cells with only one nucleus and present in inner organs walls like bladder, intestine, stomach, blood vessels, etc. excluding the heart.

 These muscles are found all over the body, performing several vital functions of the body, and controlled by the nervous system.
 An individual does not have to worry about his or her blood pressure to respond to increased oxygen demands.
 The nervous system spontaneously controls smooth muscles via hormones, neurotransmitters, and other receptors.

 These muscles are present in the different organs of the body, such as the gastrointestinal tract where they aid in digestion.
 It is also present in the urinary system and performs the electrolyte balance function to eliminate the body toxins effectively.
 It is also found in the different blood vessels, performing vital roles in controlling the oxygenation of tissues and pressure of blood in the body.
 Our body will not be able to perform such vital functions without smooth muscles.